Skip to content

 The Three Trees: Working Directory, Index, and Repository

 Git's core mental model - the working tree, staging area, and committed history.
-Covers the complete file lifecycle from untracked through committed, the .gitignore pattern syntax, and a first look inside the .git directory.
+Covers the file lifecycle, .gitignore syntax, and the .git directory.

 Commits and History

 What a commit actually stores and how to explore history.
-Covers commit object anatomy, writing effective messages, git log formatting and filtering in depth, git diff across the three trees, and amending commits.
+Covers commit anatomy, effective messages, git log formatting, and git diff.

 Branches and Merging

 Branches as movable pointers, not copies.
-Covers creating, switching, and managing branches, fast-forward vs three-way merges, conflict resolution strategies, and the difference between git switch and git checkout.
+Covers fast-forward vs three-way merges, conflict resolution, and git switch vs git checkout.

 Core Workflows